What is AA?

 Are You Court-Ordered to Attend AA?

 If so, you are welcome to attend any meeting.
 Alcoholics Anonymous has no affiliation with any courts and no obligation to support their requests, but we honor any person’s desire to stop drinking, regardless of how they find their way to our doors.
 So most people who lead or chair meetings are happy to sign court papers and to help you get started in AA.
 If someone doesn’t want to do that for you, simply ask someone else.

 Visiting Students and Professionals

-Students and counselors who are seeking information about the program are welcome to attend meetings.
+Students and counselors who are seeking information about the program are welcome to attend all meetings (unless marked "closed").
 If you are called upon to speak, it's usually best to pass to allow those who are there seeking recovery to speak.
 You are also requested to respect the anonymity of those you see at meetings and not use their names in anything you write.
 If you need additional information on the principle of anonymity, please ask the chairperson after the meeting.